Skip to content

 Native Species Resolver

-1. Presence in a checklist for region y, with status of "introduced"
+1. Presence in a checklist for region Y, with a status of “introduced”;

-3. Endemism in (restricted to) a region other than region Y
+3. Endemism in (restriction to) a region other than region Y.

 Input

-The NSR accepts one or more "observations" of a species (Latin binomial or trinomial, without the authority) in a country, a country + state/province, or a country + state/province + county/parish.
-How these observations are formatted depends on you access the NSR (batch mode, web service or web user interface (see NSR interfaces).
+The NSR accepts one or more “observations” of a species (Latin binomial or trinomial, without the authority) in a country, a country + state/province, or a country + state/province + county/parish.
+How these observations are formatted depends on how you access the NSR (batch mode, web service, or web user interface; see NSR interfaces below).

 Output

 For each observation submitted, the NSR returns an opinion as to whether the observed species is native or introduced in the political unit of observation.
-For more details on the NSR, see NSR data dictionary.
+For more details, see the NSR data dictionary.

 NSR data sources

-Currently the NSR uses comprehensive checklists for Canada, the United States, Ecuador, Peru and Bolivia, supplemented by listed of introduced species in the eastern US, and taxa endemic to the Old World.
+The NSR currently uses comprehensive checklists for Canada, the United States, Ecuador, Peru and Bolivia, supplemented by lists of introduced species in the eastern United States and taxa endemic to the Old World.
 We need more data!
-Please contact Brad with links to more checklists.
-For more information on NSR, click NSR data sources.
+Please contact us with links to additional checklists.
+For more information, see NSR data sources.

 • About BIEN